pari685/Cache-n-DASH/README.md

 Cache-n-DASH
 ==================
-A smart Caching framework for DASH video stremaing services
+A smart Caching framework for DASH video streaming services